andrew/ultimate-awesome/README.md

 - [awesome-oauth-sec](https://github.com/b1narygl1tch/awesome-oauth-sec) - Awesome OAuth security: OAuth2.0 and OpenID from an information security perspective.
 - [awesome-mcp-servers](https://github.com/bgizdov/awesome-mcp-servers) - This awesome list is automatically generated and regularly updated to ensure you have access to the latest and most comprehensive collection of MCP servers available.
 - [awesome-skills](https://github.com/bormaxi8080/awesome-skills) - A systematized collection of links and materials needed by a skilled software developer.
+- [awesome-ai-benchmarks-evaluation](https://github.com/brandonhimpfen/awesome-ai-benchmarks-evaluation) - A curated list of evaluation tools, benchmark datasets, leaderboards, frameworks, and resources for assessing model performance.
+- [awesome-ai-research-tools](https://github.com/brandonhimpfen/awesome-ai-research-tools) - A curated list of tools, platforms, libraries, and resources to support AI and machine learning research.
+- [awesome-ai-safety-alignment](https://github.com/brandonhimpfen/awesome-ai-safety-alignment) - A curated list of research, frameworks, tools, evaluations, and resources focused on AI alignment, safety, robustness, red-teaming, model governance, and responsible development.
 - [awesome-audio-engineering](https://github.com/brandonhimpfen/awesome-audio-engineering) - A curated list of tools, software, libraries, standards, hardware resources, workflows, and learning materials for audio engineering.
 - [awesome-blogging](https://github.com/brandonhimpfen/awesome-blogging) - A curated list of awesome tools, resources, platforms, and tips for bloggers of all levels.
 - [awesome-business-intelligence](https://github.com/brandonhimpfen/awesome-business-intelligence) - A curated list of tools, platforms, frameworks, and learning resources for Business Intelligence (BI).
-- [awesome-chemistry](https://github.com/brandonhimpfen/awesome-chemistry) - A curated list of resources for chemistry, spanning theory, computation, laboratory tools, open datasets, cheminformatics, molecular modeling, and learning materials across organic, inorganic, physical, analytical, and materials chemistry.
 - [awesome-cicd](https://github.com/brandonhimpfen/awesome-cicd) - A curated list of tools, platforms, frameworks, practices, and learning resources for Continuous Integration and Continuous Delivery/Deployment (CI/CD).
 - [awesome-codepen](https://github.com/brandonhimpfen/awesome-codepen) - A curated list of awesome CodePen demos, collections, resources, and inspiration for front-end developers and designers.
 - [awesome-computational-linguistics](https://github.com/brandonhimpfen/awesome-computational-linguistics) - A curated list of awesome resources, tools, datasets, papers, and libraries for computational linguistics and natural language processing (NLP).
 - [awesome-computational-mathematics](https://github.com/brandonhimpfen/awesome-computational-mathematics) - A curated list of tools, frameworks, libraries, and educational resources for computational mathematics.
+- [awesome-mathematics](https://github.com/brandonhimpfen/awesome-mathematics) - A curated list of resources for mathematics, including theory, proofs, computational tools, datasets, open-source software, and learning materials.
-- [awesome-gitlab](https://github.com/brandonhimpfen/awesome-gitlab) - A curated list of tools, features, integrations, workflows, and learning resources for GitLab.
+- [awesome-physics](https://github.com/brandonhimpfen/awesome-physics) - A curated list of resources for physics, including theory, simulation tools, computational frameworks, datasets, open-source software, and learning materials across classical, modern, and applied physics.
 - [awesome-quantum-computing](https://github.com/brandonhimpfen/awesome-quantum-computing) - A curated list of awesome libraries, learning resources, frameworks, and tools for quantum computing.
 - [awesome-smart-contracts](https://github.com/brandonhimpfen/awesome-smart-contracts) - A curated list of awesome tools, frameworks, resources, and educational content for developing and auditing smart contracts.
 This list covers everything from the basics of smart contract development to advanced security practices.
 - [awesome-threat-intelligence](https://github.com/brandonhimpfen/awesome-threat-intelligence) - A curated list of high-quality threat intelligence resources, feeds, platforms, and tools to help detect, analyze, and respond to cybersecurity threats.